DataDog/integrations-extras/redis_enterprise/README.md

 ## Overview

+Redis is a versatile and fast data store that supports strings, hashes, lists, sets, streams, and more.
+It also offers programmability, extensibility, persistence, clustering, and high availability features, as well as Redis Stack for modern data models and processing engines.
 The [Redis Enterprise][1] integration provides metrics for three critical aspects of a cluster; database, node, and shard.
 This integration enables fine-grained reporting that makes it easier to detect problems before they become critical.
 For a full list see the 'Metrics' section.

 ## Setup